 Example:

-“I want to grow into a technical lead role, mentoring others and shaping architecture while staying hands-on.” - Do you have any questions for us?
+"I want to grow into a technical lead role, mentoring others and shaping architecture while staying hands-on." - 25

 Always say yes—ask about team dynamics, roadmap, or challenges.